storj/design-docs/20250828-bucket-eventing-phase-1.md

 - `s3:ObjectCreated:Put`, `s3:ObjectRemoved:Delete`, and `s3:ObjectRemoved:DeleteMarkerCreated` as the only supported types.
 All these event types are enabled for the bucket.
 - Minimal bucket eventing configuration: the customer opens a support ticket, which is processed by the engineering team
 - Notification message body compliant with version 2.1 of the [S3 event message structure](https://docs.aws.amazon.com/AmazonS3/latest/userguide/notification-content-structure.html)
-- User documentation how to configure [Pub/Sub Push subscription](https://cloud.google.com/pubsub/docs/push) to an HTTPS webhook
+- User documentation on how to configure [Pub/Sub Push subscription](https://cloud.google.com/pubsub/docs/push) to an HTTPS webhook

 ### Approach / Design